digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/how-to/pass-values-in-rest-api.md

 ## Entering Key Value Pairs

 In this example, simple key-value pairs are entered in the provided input fields.
-Here, the values can simply be passed using double curly braces as is typically done in ToolJet.
+Here, the values can simply be passed using double curly braces as is typically done in JumpStart.
 Take note of the status key.
 A string is combined with another value that is referred using double curly braces.

 <div style={{textAlign: 'center'}}>
     <img style={{ border:'0', marginBottom:'15px' }} className="screenshot-full" src="/img/how-to/pass-values-in-rest-api/key-value-pairs-example.png" alt="Passing Values Using The Key Value Inputs" />